 Maurice Carlin is an artist and director of Islington Mill.
 In ‘Temporary Custodians of Islington Mill, 2018–2028’, he has produced 100 unique relief prints taken from the surface of the derelict 5th floor of the Mill building itself.
 His work posits a new approach to owning art and forms a key strand to our current fundraising.
 The invitation to buy Carlin’s work is part of an ongoing exploration into how art is developed, valued and owned.
 As an alternative to a simple act of ownership, buyers of the work become ‘Custodians’ – joint owners with their fellow buyers, and participants in the future of the work.
 Custodians will own a portion of the Mill as it once was, and a stake in the future of what the Mill can become.

-We have sold 70 of the 100 prints, and are actively seeking buyers for the final 30.
-Amongst our Custodians so far are long-term Mill supporters and brand new friends, art collectors and art collectives, Salford residents keen to nurture the city’s creative community and couples who met and married under our roof.
+We have sold 81 of the 100 prints, and are actively seeking buyers for the remainder.
+Amongst our Custodians so far are long-term Mill supporters, brand new friends, art collectors and art collectives, Salford residents keen to nurture the city’s creative community and a lovely couple who met and then married under our roof.
 Join these Temporary Custodians and help us secure an independent future for the artists we support, and the hundreds more we will support in future.

-Prints are available for £1000 each and we can frame them here at the Mill for an additional £150.
-Beautiful detailed digital images of the remaining prints can be seen below.
+Prints cost £1000 each and can be framed at the Mill for £150.
+Detailed digital images of the remaining prints are below.
 It’s possible to purchase work as an individual or as part of a group, organisation, business, school or institution.
-12 month payment plans are available and a PDF catalogue of project can be found here:
+12 month payment plans are available and a PDF catalogue of project can be found here: Temporary Custodians CMYK prints

-To buy, enquire or reserve, please email firstname.lastname@example.org
+To buy, enquire, reserve or view the work in person, please email firstname.lastname@example.org

 What does it mean to be a Temporary Custodian?